BloomingTails/ScaleThem/README.md

 There are some settings that you can adjust inside each Udon Graphs that are not exposed in the public fields of the Udon Behaviour, such as the delays of the **SendCustomEvents** and such.

 I've added a **OnPlayerJoined** that fires a **SendCustomEvent** with a 3 seconds delay to apply the scale of a local player whenever one joins the instance, leaving enough time for the player to load their avatar.
-I did use a **OnAvatarChanged** on top of that but do not know if it fires when a player joins the instance, so it's there just in case as a fallback I guess.
+It's just there as a fallback as I did use a **OnAvatarChanged** on top of that.